 If you want to take a nice portrait of a friend, you can do it with your inexpensive DSLR and a 50mm lens.
 Your creativity and vision will make more of an impact than a 70-200mm zoom lens.

-The International Standards Organization has yet to publish the definitive reference on what constitutes bad light.
+The International Standards Organization has yet to publish a definitive reference on what constitutes bad light.

 Typically we think about midday sunlight as bad light.
-That’s really bad news for all of those sports photographers who have to cover events during the middle of the day, isn’t it?
+That’s bad news for all those sports photographers who have to cover events during the middle of the day, isn’t it?